 Frequently Asked Questions

 Do you have questions?
 We have answers.
 Give us a call at 1.877.841.6072 (TTY 711) to have any of your Medicare or Prescription Drug Plan questions answered now or browse our FAQs below.
-WellCare representatives are here to help 8:00am – 8:00pm, 7 days a week.
+WellCare licensed agents are here to help 8:00am – 8:00pm, 7 days a week.

 - Who is eligible for Medicare benefits?